KirtiGautam/BillFacility/README.md

 ### Java, JFoenix.

 ## INSTALLATION Steps...
--If you are looking to only use the project you can:
 -1.
 Navigate to out/artifacts/Bill_facility_jar folder.
 -2.
 Copy the whole files into your desired location.
 -3.
 Download JavaFX 11 from the internet and extract all files under bin/Components folder.